mark-me/mark-me.github.io/_pages/tutorials/mds/mds.md

   mutate(genre = substr(genre, 1, nchar(genre) - 2)) %>%
   mutate(genre = factor(genre))
 ```
 It would be great to have the genres displayed in a text label, but if we give each point in the plot a text label we'll end up with too many text labels.
-To counter that problem we create one point, at the median of _x_ and _y_, with a text label containing the genre.
-By taking the median of the _x_ and _y_ values per genre combination, it is more likelily the position of that label represents the majority of points.
+To counter that problem we create one point, at the median of _x_ and _y_ of each _genre_, with a text label containing the genre.
+By taking the median of the _x_ and _y_ values per genre combination, it is likelily the position of that label represents the majority of points.
 ```r
 df_genres <- df_mds_nonmetric %>%
   group_by(genre, Animation, Comedy, Drama, Documentary, Romance, Short) %>% summarise(x = median(x),
             y = median(y))
 ```
-Finally we can create a plot with the MDS solution:
+Finally we can create a plot with the MDS solution.
+Not how the _geom_label_repel_ layer uses the _df_genres_ as data, instead of the movies themselves:
 ```r
 ggplot(df_mds_nonmetric, aes(x, y)) +
   geom_label_repel(data = df_genres,
                    aes(x, y, label = genre, col = genre)) +
   geom_jitter(aes(col = genre), alpha = .2)
 ```

+We can see there is a nice continuity between the different genres, and there is a non-genre cluster in the middle.
+It is intruguing how some of the non-genre movies are between the Documentary and Drama, Short genres.
+Another non-genre cluster is close to the Romance genre.
+The MDS solution is dominated by the genres.

 {:refdef: style="text-align: center;"}
 <a href="/_pages/tutorials/mds/mds-nonmetric.png" target="_blank">